 I want to tell you about a book that I recently came across from Workman Publishing called Be Thrifty: How to Live Better with Less.
 Editors Pia Catton and Califia Suntree note they have not come onto anything new with being thrifty, but write: “For a while, thrift was all but forgotten-as neglected as an old broom at the back of the utility closet, obscured by a pallet load of paper towels.
-Decades of prosperity, plenty disposable goods, easy credit, and one-click shopping made acquisition a legitimate pastime.
+Decades of prosperity, plenty of disposable goods, easy credit, and one-click shopping made the acquisition a legitimate pastime.
 Frugality seemed hopelessly old-fashioned.”

 Throughout their collection of helpful ideas, thoughtfully arranged, they aim to educate the reader on an array of topics including: “how to buy in bulk”, ” how to make your own cleaning products”, “how to clean a hot water heater” and even “how to cut hair”.

 Be Thrifty has a real penny attached to its (hard)cover to get you inspired to live a life of thrift.
 The book is divided into seven chapters: home, sweet (thrifty) home; animal, vegetable, budget; food & the thrifty cook; the family that saves together; taking care of you; living the life of leisure; and thrift & your wallet.

 Overall, there are plenty of great ideas here and the $15 book value will probably pay you back several-fold with ways of saving money and living life on the cheap.. er – thrift.
 We recommend it.